ryansolid/babel-plugin-jsx-dom-expressions/README.md

 There are also several small differences but generally follows HyperScript conventions.
 All attributes are props (so use className) and to indicate attributes wrap in 'attrs' object.
 Ref works React-like by passing a function.

 Components/Templates are just functions so no need to wrap them in an h function.
 Just call them inline.
-With HyperScript custom bindings need to be registered using ```h.registerBinding(key, fn)``` and control flow is handled through ```h.each(listFn, itemFn, afterRenderFn)``` and ```h.when(conditionFn, itemFn, afterRenderFn)```.
+With HyperScript custom bindings need to be registered using ```h.registerBinding(key, fn)``` and control flow is handled through ```h.each(listFn, itemFn, options)``` and ```h.when(conditionFn, itemFn, options)```.
 HyperScript also supports fragments.
 Simply pass only the children array to the h function.

 ## Work in Progress